ElphyRav/myRepository/README.md

 # myRepository
-cretaing responsive java pages that will be linked with the database.
+cretaing responsive java pages that will run on the web server connected to the database